Don’t Allow Fear to Destroy Your Peace

 9. Leave your little corner of the world better than you found it.

 Words of wisdom from Richard Rohr: “The Jesus way is to embrace our wounds and accept them as the price of the journey.
-We can choose to carry our wounds with dignity until the time comes when we forget why they were so important or debilitating, to begin with.
+We can choose to carry our wounds with dignity until the time comes when we forget why they were so important or debilitating to begin with.
 I think we carry our wounds until the end; they do not fully go away but keep us humble, patient, and more open to trust and intimacy.
 The healing lies in the fact that those same wounds no longer defeat us or cause us to harm ourselves or others.”

-And finally, a quote that should conjure up an “oh crap” moment for all of us:
+And finally, a quote that should conjure up an “OH CRAP” moment for all of us:

 “Hell begins on the day when God grants us a clear vision of all that we might have achieved, of all the gifts which we have wasted, of all that we might have done which we did not do” Gian Carlo Menotti